top of page

 His improvisation is committed to art as a cultural exchange developing the creative process in a world without borders.
 Zambrano sees improvisation as an art form and choreography as a vehicle to further develop his work in improvisation

+Zambrano’s pursuits as an improviser, choreographer, and performer have been presented all over the world.
+Zambrano’s methods in improvisation are influenced by the training he teaches around the globe.
 The most notable method is his Flying Low technique which examines the dancer’s relationship to the ground; and Passing Through group composition exercising the practice of infinity possibilities of moving together inside a defined time-space environment.
-These techniques are very sought after by festivals, dance companies and schools.

 In 2018 he, together with his partner Mat Voorter, initiated Tictac Art Centre as an artistic home base.